nextstrain/auspice/docs/customise-client/api.md

 * `googleAnalyticsKey` You can specify a Google Analytics key to enable (some) analytics functionality.
 More documentation to come.
 * `serverAddress` Specify the address / prefix which the auspice client uses for API requests.

+> Please remember to make any modifications, including customisations described here, publicly available.
+See [the previous page](./index.rst) for more details.

 ---

 ### Sidebar Theme